 discreteScramble = jitter * throwDist * scrambleZone²;

-The shader's DoG band decomposition is a real-time approximation of this idea.
-Rather than computing full texture statistics, it decomposes the image into spatial frequency bands — each corresponding to a different scale of visual structure — and attenuates them independently based on eccentricity.
-This mirrors how retinal ganglion cells act as bandpass filters with center-surround receptive fields whose size scales with eccentricity (Curcio et al., 1990).
-Uniform MIP blurring treats all frequencies equally; the DoG decomposition lets fine detail drop out before coarse structure, matching the biological attenuation profile.
+The shader's DoG band decomposition approximates this at real-time rates.
+Rather than computing full texture statistics, it decomposes the image into spatial frequency bands and attenuates them independently based on eccentricity.
+Fine detail drops out before coarse structure — matching the biological attenuation profile where retinal ganglion cells act as bandpass filters whose size scales with eccentricity (Curcio et al., 1990).

 A MIP chain (from Latin multum in parvo, "much in little") is a series of progressively downsampled copies of a texture that GPUs generate automatically.
 Level 0 is the full-resolution image; level 1 is half-resolution; level 2 is quarter, etc. GPUs use these for texture filtering at different distances.
 Hardware MIP generation uses box or bilinear filtering — not the Gaussian convolution of a true Laplacian pyramid (Burt & Adelson, 1983).
 The shader repurposes this existing hardware feature: subtracting adjacent MIP levels produces an approximate Laplacian pyramid, where each level captures a band of spatial frequencies with some spectral leakage between bands.